kitty-tin/arithfi.github.io/blog/2023-11-10-Accounting-Adjustment.md

 Please note that the data for the two accounts will be produced after the upgrade.
 The above adjustments will be completed before 12:00 UTC on November 10, 2023, and standard transactions will not be affected during the upgrade.

+We sincerely appreciate your ongoing support and trust in ArithFi.
+We will continue to strive to provide you with better trading experiences and services.
+Please feel free to contact us if you have any questions or require assistance.

 ArithFi DAO

 2023.11.10